 If you are painting over a painted surface, the existing color shade can determine the finish color shade.
 If you apply a dark color shade over a white finish, it may take more coats to achieve the desired color shade.

 A second coat can make the finish appear darker if the paint is still wet.
 When the paint is wet, it appears darker due to solvent presence, but once the solvent evaporates the finish color shade will be the same as the first coating.

 What About The Third or Forth Coat?

-Tips For Avoiding a Different Color Shade
+Tips To Avoid a Different Paint Color Shade